temporalio/temporal/docs/worker-versioning.md

 ## When should I use Worker Versioning?

+### Short-running workflows
+Worker versioning is currently optimized for short-running workflows.

 The main reason to use this feature is that it frees you from having to worry about nondeterministic changes.
 This is a significant gain, however it comes at the cost of running multiple versions of Workers simultaneously.